openstack/charm-deployment-guide/deploy-guide/source/app-ha.rst

 .. important::

-   The nova-compute application cannot be made highly available. :doc:`Charmed Masakari <app-masakari>` implements cloud instance HA but is not production-ready at this time.
+   The nova-compute application cannot be made highly available.
+However, see :doc:`Charmed Masakari <app-masakari>` for an implementation of cloud instance HA.

 Native HA
 ~~~~~~~~~